chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 ___(picture here!)___

 The picture is from this article ___(link here!)___.
-And by reading this article, we notice that the reasons can be reduced to something bias, something bias and something bias.
+And by reading this article, I notice that the reasons can be reduced to something bias, something bias and something bias.

 See, it helps!
 And nobody's feeling is hurt, I hope.